 Conclusion

 In short, there are 35 powerful candlestick patterns that can help you understand what the market is feeling and where prices might go.
-These patterns range from simple single-candle ones like the Doji to more complicated ones involving multiple candles, like the three white soldiers.
+These patterns range from simple single-candle ones like the Doji pattern or to more complicated ones involving multiple candles, like the three white soldiers

 Candlestick patterns offer hints on whether the market is more likely to go up or down.
 This 35 powerful candlestick patterns PDF download can help you decide the best time to buy or sell stocks.
 While they’re reliable for figuring out market trends, they’re not 100% accurate.
 Thus, it’s good to also use other methods like trend lines or moving averages for a fuller picture.